bjeptum/higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This project covers Python - if/else, loops, functions
+This project covers Python - if/else, loops, functions: LEARNING OBJECTIVES: